 BUT THAT'S NOT ALL..
-Over these same 7 days my wife's family was in town for a reunion.
-There are six siblings in the Laun family.. ages 83, 82, 79, 77, 60, while my wife is the itsy bitsy baby at age 57.
+Over these same 7 days my wife's family were in town for a reunion.
+There are six siblings in the Laun family.. ages 83, 82, 79, 77, 60, while my wife is the itsy bitsy BABY at age 57.

 All six siblings were here with their spouses along with a smattering of kids and grandkids.
 Activities included sight seeing, a picnic, paddle boat ride on the Mississippi, and a (heart attack free )baseball game of sorts with players ranging from age 6 through 77.

-Health of all siblings is good, but if some nefarious sort targeting senior citizens robbed us the highlight of their bootie would selling our hearing aides on the black market... or random senior homes.
+Health of all siblings is good, but if some nefarious sort targeting senior citizens robbed us the highlight of their booty would selling our hearing aides on the black market.
 The only negative me spending that many days with Mary's family is that I ate waaay too much.
 I know, I don't have to eat so much, but.. mind your own business.